Brets0150/generic-cracker/README.md

 - `SHA1,SHA256` - Multiple specific algorithms
 - `ALL,!user,salt` - All algorithms except those requiring username, include salted
 - `MD5,SHA*` - MD5 and all SHA variants

+See the MDXFind wiki/manual for a full list hash types.

 ### Output Format